A Full-Service Spa

 WARNING:

-****The exception is Accutane; you must be off this medication treatment course a minimum of one (1) year prior to waxing.
+****The exception is Accutane; you must be off this medication treatment course a minimum of one (1) year before waxing.

 Accutane (Acne medication)